How to Write the Barnard College Essays 2021-2022

 Prompt 1 (Required)

-What factors influenced your decision to apply to Barnard College, and why do you think the College would be a good match for you?
+What factors encouraged your decision to apply to Barnard College, and why do you think the College would be a good match for you?
 (300 words)

 This is a common question asked on college applications, so you’re going to have to really find a unique angle.
 Start by brainstorming these things, using Barnard’s website and resources to help: